-They in turn are supported by a Deputy Town Clerk and three Heads of Service who are responsible for the Council's three service departments.
-The Head of Business & Finance Services is also the Council's Deputy Responsible Financial Officer.
-Additionally, the Council also employs a range of external support services including legal, HR and property support.
-A copy of the Council's departmental service and functions as well as Committee and staffing structures are set out overleaf.
+Additionally, the Council also employs a range of external support services including legal, HR and asset management.
+A copy of the Council's departmental service and functions as well as Committee and staffing structures are set in the following pages.